bmuschko/ckad-crash-course/exercises/09-defining-pod-probes/instructions.md

 In this exercise, you will create a Pod running a NodeJS application.
 The Pod will define readiness and liveness probes with different parameters.

+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Creating a Pod with a readiness Probe of type HTTP GET request"](https://learning.oreilly.com/scenarios/5-1-ckad-probing/9781098105105/).

 ## Defining a Pod’s Readiness and Liveness Probe

 1. Create a new Pod named `hello` with the image `bmuschko/nodejs-hello-world:1.0.0` that exposes the port 3000.
 Provide the name `nodejs-port` for the container port.